ing-bank/lion/docs/components/inputs/input-amount/overview.md

 # Inputs >> Input Amount >> Overview ||10

-`lion-input-amount` component is based on the generic text input field.
+A web component based on the generic text input field.
 Its purpose is to provide a way for users to fill in an amount.

 For formatting, we use [Intl NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat) with some overrides.